Scafell Pike From Wasdale

 Navigation from summit and middle section in mist

-This is the popular walk up Scafell Pike from Wasdale head, and is the usual three peaks route up Scafell pike.
+This is the popular walk up Scafell Pike from Wastwater, and is the usual three peaks route up Scafell pike.
 It starts from the NT car park by Wastwater.
-This is the most popular route from Wasdale Head, but don’t let that make you complacent.
+This is the most popular route from Wasdale, but don’t let that make you complacent.
 The path becomes indistinct half way up and the final ascent could be tricky in mist.
 Even if it is the ‘tourist’ path, it’s still an interesting ascent to England’s highest mountain, with only it’s popularity counting against it.

 Scafell Pike From Wasdale Route Description